safayatborhan/safayatborhan.github.io/content/blog/Generative AI and LLMs/index.md

 ![alt text](image-29.png)

 *Greedy*: Most LLMs by default operates with greedy decoding.
 This way the model will always choose the word with highest probability.
-This method can word very will with short generation but is acceptable with repeated words or repeated sequence of words.
+This method can work very well with short generation but is acceptable with repeated words or repeated sequence of words.
 ![alt text](image-30.png)